-Begin a bullet journal that's categorized for the things you decide to keep in your head.
-These could include to-do's, ideas, goals, things to learn more about, things to share with someone, etc. Your keep pile and maybe pile gets organized into the proper categories.
-Then every night, get in the habit of emptying what's in your head for the day into the journal.
-Any worries, ideas, positive experiences you want to remember - keep them all in a running list by category.
-When you know they're written down, they don't take up space in your mind any longer.
+Begin a journal that's categorized for the things you decide to keep in your brain.
+Categories could include to-do's, goals, big ideas, things to learn, etc. Your 'keep' pile and 'maybe' pile get organized into these categories.
+Then, every night, get in the habit of emptying what's in your head for the day into the journal and the categories you've outlined.
+When you know they're written down, your thoughts won't take up precious space in your mind any longer.
 And when you re-read the list the next night, you may very well just cross out some of the things for good and never think about them again.

-4. Don't fill your mind right back up again.
+4. Don't fill your mind back up again.

 Be careful how much you allow back into your mind on a daily basis.
 Perhaps you can think of ways to eliminate or reduce the amount of information and noise you consume.
-For example, instead of reading three different news sites in depth every day, maybe you just need to scan the headlines and make note of a few things you want to come back to once a week to read more fully.
-Another idea is to keep a notebook or a tool like Evernote or even a voice recording app on your phone to capture ideas and to-do's on the fly.
+For example, instead of reading three different news sites in depth every day, maybe you just need to scan the headlines once and make note of a few things you want to come back to once/week to read more fully.
+Another idea is to keep a notebook or a tool like Evernote or Pocket or even the voice recording app on your phone to capture ideas and to-do's on the fly.
 I simply use the notepad app on my phone to keep running lists of groceries, books I'd like to read, and ideas that pop into my head.
-Then I don't have to try to keep all of these daily things in my head where they clutter up the space I need for important tasks and thoughts.
+Then I don't have to try to keep them all in my head where they clutter up space I need to focus on the present moment.

 A healthy body makes for a healthy mind.
 It's really that simple.
-Get more plants into your diet, re-jig your routine if you need more sleep, and schedule in time to get moving every day.
+Get more plants into your diet, set up your bedroom for optimal sleep, and schedule in time to get moving every day.
 Your mental capacity will grow and you'll notice the positive effects of that extra space immediately.

-Surrounding yourself with nature is a quick and easy way to let go of anything that really doesn't matter.
+Surrounding yourself with the natural world is a quick and easy way to let go of anything that really doesn't matter.
 Experiencing the beautify of nature has a powerful way of grounding you and resetting your brain.
 Even if you don't live an area with green space, you can bring natural items inside as decor that will help ground you.

 10. Practice mindfulness.

 Mindfulness is about living in the present and being awake to your senses and everything around you.
 It's being able to stand outside of yourself and not let external things affect you.
 We need to practice being mindful because it really does take consistent practice.
 Try noticing the people around you, the sound of your footsteps as you walk, the air as you breathe it.
 Notice the sun on your face and or the taste of your food.
-It doesn't come naturally, but by learning to be more aware and present during routine tasks, we'll be able to enjoy every moment more instead of collecting clutter thinking about the future or the past.
+It doesn't come naturally, but by learning to be more aware and present during our day, we'll be able to enjoy every moment instead of thinking about the future or the past - which is simply clutter.

-I realize we're not all minimalists and we all have different values, goals, and energy levels.
-But I think I can safely say that we all want to be happy, worry-free, and have a quiet, uncluttered mind with the capacity for peak potential.
+I think it's safe to say that we all want to be at peace and have a quieter, uncluttered mind with the capacity for peak potential.
 We can get there by choosing to put these simple actions to work and declutter our brains along with our homes.